rafaelcastrocouto/torrent-web-tools/README.md

 Once you've generated a torrent, you'll need to seed it in order for other people to view its contents.
 To do so, add the torrent to uTorrent, set to find the files in their original location.

-Note that seeding a torrent using clients other than uTorrent or BitTorrent may result in it not being reachable in the uTorrent Browser via magnet link.
+Note that seeding a torrent using clients other than uTorrent or BitTorrent may result in it not being reachable in the Maelstrom browser via magnet link.

 ### Optimizations